sciados/campaignforge-frontend/docs/affiliate_marketing_model.md

 └── Network effects: Creators attract more affiliates
 ```

-**This clarified model positions CampaignForge as the essential tool that transforms affiliate marketing from a time-intensive, low-success-rate activity into a scalable, professional, high-conversion business system.** 🚀
+**This clarified model positions RodgersDigital as the essential tool that transforms affiliate marketing from a time-intensive, low-success-rate activity into a scalable, professional, high-conversion business system.** 🚀